Homemade chocolate peanut butter spread - this is a decadent yet healthy chocolate nut butter.

 - They should be slightly underdone as they will continue to cook when removed from the oven.

-- It is probably best to roast different kinds of nuts separately, as their size can differ a lot; for instance, cashews are normally larger than peanuts.
+- It is probably best to roast different kinds of nuts separately, as their sizes can differ greatly; for instance, cashews are normally larger than peanuts.

 - Leave the roasted nuts to cool.

-- If roasting smaller batches of nuts, you can also do it in a pan without adding any fat.
+- If roasting smaller batches of nuts, you can do it in a pan without adding fat.

 - Roast the nuts, shaking the pan regularly, until golden and fragrant.
 Don't leave the pan unattended, as the nuts can burn very easily.
 Immediately transfer the roasted nuts to a plate and leave to cool.